vendasta/godaddy-php-sdk/README.md

 ## Authentication

 To authenticate your SDK calls, you must provision a service account from within the Vendasta platform.
+Refer to the [service account guide](https://developers.vendasta.com/guides/service-accounts) in order to setup authentication.

 You must put this file on your server, and set an environment variable to it's path: